By Mayo Clinic Staff

 A tubal ligation disrupts the movement of the egg to the uterus for fertilization and blocks sperm from traveling up the fallopian tubes to the egg.
 A tubal ligation doesn't affect your menstrual cycle.

 A tubal ligation can be done at any time, including after childbirth or in combination with another abdominal surgical procedure, such as a C-section.
 It's possible to reverse a tubal ligation — but reversal requires major surgery and isn't always effective.

 Tubal ligation is one of the most commonly used surgical sterilization procedures for women.
 Tubal ligation permanently prevents pregnancy, ending the need for any type of contraception.
 A tubal ligation may also decrease the risk of ovarian cancer.

-Tubal ligation is an abdominal operation.
+Tubal ligation is an abdominal operation performed with anesthesia.
 Risks associated with tubal ligation include:

 - Damage to the bowel, bladder or major blood vessels

 - Improper wound healing or infection